Gustavo-Maximo/Gustavo-Maximo/README.md

 ###

-<p align="left">✨ Creating bugs since 2024<br>📚 I'm currently learning Java, Python, C, and Database Management.<br>🎯 Goals: I want to be a successful professional in the technology field.</p>
+<p align="left">I'm a Systems Analysis student passionate about learning data science and exploring the world of data.
+Welcome to my profile!</p>

 ###